-Once the PID is disclosed, the supervisor or other public official becomes a Receiving Officer.
+Once the PID is disclosed to an ACTPS employee, that person becomes a Receiving Officer.
 The Receiving Officer does not have the authority to make decisions about a PID.
-They must forward the PID to the Designated Disclosure Officer.
+They must forward the PID to the Disclosure Officer.

-Whether a person has witnessed disclosable conduct personally or someone has told them about it, they should pass that information to a Designated Disclosure Officer (DDO).
+Whether a person has witnessed disclosable conduct personally or someone has told them about it, they should pass that information to a Disclosure Officer (DO).
 This is especially important for those receiving second hand information that indicates potential disclosable conduct, including supervisors and managers receiving information from their staff.

 - Chief Operating Officer

 Phone: (02) 6207 4813

 Phone: (02) 6205 3995